droccom/kube-examples/staging/kos/cmd/attachment-tput-driver/README.md

 `--wait-after-create` flag turns on this behavior.

-## Statisics collected
+## Statistics collected

-The driver collects several Prometheus statics and makes them available at `http://localhost:9101/metrics`.
+The driver collects several Prometheus statistics and makes them available at `http://localhost:9101/metrics`.
 At the end of a run, the driver scrapes that to a file.